RafaySystems/terraform-provider-rafay/docs/resources/project.md

 ### Nested Schema for `spec`

 ***Required***
-- `default` - (Boolean) Sets the project to be the default in the organizattion.
+- `default` - (Boolean) Sets the project to be the default in the organization.

   **Note**: The only option is `false`.
 Only one default project is allowed, and the defaultproject is already set as the default.
 Changing this setting to true does not change the default project.